DES-Lab/Learning-Environment-Models-with-Continuous-Stochastic-Dynamics/README.md

-# Learning Environment Models with Continuous Stochastic Dynamics
+# Learning Environment Models with Continuous Stochastic Dynamics - with an Application to Deep RL Testing
 This repository contains all code required to reproduce experiments reported in "Learning Environment Models with Continuous Stochastic Dynamics" paper.

 ## Reproducibility and Setup